MarekLani/BLEBeaconDataProcessingSample/README.md

 In this repository we are publishing following portions of this solution:

 - UWP application, which communicates with BLE Beacons and sends data to Azure Event Hub.
+This application contains also implementation of Event Hub SaS Key generator.
 - Azure Function triggered by Event Hub message which processes data send by devices